The EIRP Limitation

 The terrain profile in InfiPLANNER does not take into account artificial obstacles (buildings, towers, etc.), as well as the type of the earth surface, for example, trees.
 This feature should be taken into account when determining the device location, as well as the antenna height.

-- Terrain and climate types.
+- Terrain type

 - Estimation type:

-Equipment selection and Estimation results
+Equipment and results view

 - Estimation results.

 If you select a device model without an integrated antenna, you must also specify the type of RF cable and the external antenna model.